DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 Re: (Score:2)

-It is not just games (Score:3)
+It is not just games (Score:5, Insightful)

 there is a lot of software in use that was written by someone who is now dead and who did not leave any indication as to what should happen.
 I am thinking of free to use software, sometimes without a clear license.
 What if I want to fix bugs in it, enhance it and also release my (added) code under, eg GPL?